dlwicksell/nodem/README.md

 other way, including cloning it from its github repository, then you'll have to build it from source.
 Remember to make sure that either $ydb_dist or $gtm_dist is set to the root of the YottaDB/GT.M instance before building Nodem.
-In order to build it, while in the root of the Nodem repository, run the 'npm install' command, e.g.
+In order to build it, while in the root of the Nodem repository, run the `npm install` command, e.g.

 ```bash